 Only Sharpen Three Sides Of The Hook

-The next thing you need to know is to only sharpen three sides of the hook, the left, right, and bottom of the hook.
-This creates a sharp point on every side and you are aiming for a triangular point.
+The next thing you need to know is to sharpen only three sides of the hook: the left, right, and bottom of the hook.
+This creates a sharp point on every side, and you are aiming for a triangular point.

-Do not try to sharpen the inside point of the hook where the barb is as it is too fiddly, and unnecessary, and chances are you will end up damaging it.
+Do not try to sharpen the inside point of the hook where the barb is, as it is too fiddly and unnecessary, and chances are you will end up damaging it.

-I would recommend holding the hook and moving the sharpening tool as it is much easier to
+I would recommend holding the hook (preferably in your fly vise) and moving the sharpening tool, as it is much easier to control this way around.

 Hone The Hookpoint To Its Original Shape